Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Getting from Mostar to Počitelj

 Počitelj is 40 minute’s drive south of Mostar.
-Here’s a detailed guide for getting from Mostar to Počitelj.
+Here’s a guide for getting from Mostar to Počitelj.

 3. Kravice (Kravica) Waterfall